 Various Heavy Bags

 A heavy punching bag is ideal for strength training and muscle toning.
-To develop your fist muscles and to make your punch stronger, heavy bags should be purchased.
+To develop your fist muscles and make your punch stronger, heavy bags should be purchased.

 Water or traditional models are available.